 5 Reasons Why We Don’t Wear It Out

 1. We Want Something New–Newness is fun even if the newness comes from a previously owned item.
 Why?
 Well, your new item shines with no defects.
 It smells good.
 The article brings the possibility of lots of enjoyment.
 It is just like Christmas, but you, the purchaser, have control over your present, and yes, if you want, you can celebrate Christmas by yourself all year round!
 New makes you feel happy, and who doesn’t want happiness.
 And those people in those ads–they sure look happy 🙂

 2. We Get Addicted to Shopping–According to www.healthline.com, “Shopping addiction also known as compulsive buying disorder, or compulsive shopping, affects about 18 million adults in the United States.
 It’s described as the compulsion to spend money, regardless of need or financial means.
 Little is known about this addiction.”
-However, they do know that someone with this challenge gets the same rush or high from purchases as someone on drugs, and the brain will try to recreate that rush again and again.
+However, they know that someone with this challenge gets the same rush or high from purchases as someone on drugs, and the brain will try to recreate that rush again and again.
 If you know of someone in credit card debt, check www.consumer.ftc.gov for “Credit Repair: How to Help Yourself.”

 3. We Are Sucked in by Advertising–When I was a penny-pinching High School English teacher in Vermont, I was asked to do an ad for skim milk for Palmer's Dairy.
-So for $25 in 1974, I scammed many people with my white milk mustache, which later was picked up in print by a lot of famous folks.
+So for $25 in 1974, I scammed many people with my white milk mustache, which was later picked up in print by many famous folks.
 I was completely allergic to milk, but the $25 looked like a worthwhile exchange.
 Thus for about three years, my milk ad played on local TV, and I never drank milk again till lactose-free milk was developed.
 Was I deceptive?
 Of course, but this is the nature of advertising.